subhanu-dev/Olist_aws_data_pipeline/readme.md

 ![Snowpipe streaming](images/snowpipe_streaming.png)

 Power BI connection to Snowflake was done using both import and directQuery.
-(Customer reviews table which was also pulled to snowflake using an external table was loaded into power BI also using directQuery.
+(Customer reviews table which was also pulled to snowflake using an external table was loaded into power BI also using directQuery)

 Data Model in Power BI